naeruru/starboard/README.md

 ## Getting Started
 ### Requirements
-NodeJS 16.6.0+
+- NodeJS 16.9.0+
+- Enable Discord "Message Content Intent" (in Discord App/Bot settings)
 ### Setup
+Create a [Discord application](https://discord.com/developers/applications) bot, and enable **Message Content Intent** under the **Privilieged Gateway Intents** section in the **bot** tab.
+This is required for your application to be able to view message content.

-After cloning the repository, the only setup that needs to be done involves creating a `settings.json` file in the config folder.
+After creating your bot and cloning the repository, the only setup that needs to be done involves creating a `settings.json` file in the config folder.
 The following is an example of how the file needs to look:
 ```
 {
   "token": "bot_token",